River’s Edge Water Quality Improvement Project

 As with all RDN services, funding for infrastructure improvement projects requires contributions from the service area participants.
 Borrowing $2,440,727 from the Municipal Finance Authority would be needed to carry out this project.
 Using the current Municipal Finance Authority lending rate of 4.6 percent and a 25-year amortization period results in a total cost of $15,546 per property, or an estimated annual debt repayment of $1,110 for each of the 157 properties in the River’s Edge water service area.
 The actual amount would be slightly different than this depending on the lending rate at the time of borrowing (after construction has been completed).
 Property owners would then be given the option to pay their share of the project costs upfront as a lump sum (to avoid interest charges) or to amortize the amount on their taxes over 25 years.

-REWSA property owners will be asked to vote via a mailed, paper petition to decide if the RDN can borrow funds on their behalf to complete this project.
+REWSA property owners have been asked to vote via a mailed, paper petition to decide if the RDN can borrow funds on their behalf to complete this project.
 Petition support is deemed to be sufficient if more than 50 per cent of owners are in favour, and those owners’ properties represent at least 50 per cent of the assessed property and improvement values in the area.
 If supported by property owners and approved by the RDN Board of Directors, funding would be paid by all members of the REWSA, not just those who voted in support of the project.
 If the project doesn’t receive the required level of support, it will not proceed.

 For more information and to Get Involved: